Financing a watch microbrand

 Watch quality versus status symbol

-On the other hand, microbrands trade status with exclusivity and quality.
+On the other hand, microbrands replace status with exclusivity and quality.
 Microbrands frequently offer value and quality equal to or better than the status symbol watches.
-The goal is to give access to more people.
+The goal is to give more people access to these quality timepieces.

-Microbrand watches and big brands frequently share the following characteristics:
+Watches designed, built, and sold by microbrand and big brands frequently share the following characteristics:

-- 316L stainless steel
+- 316L stainless steel cases and bracelets

 - Sapphire crystals